-Whenever the total length of repairs will exceed 40% of the original, or the entire joint is in poor condition, the existing joint shall be completely reconstructed and sealed with a Strip Seal or a Bonded Preformed Joint Seal.
+Whenever the total length of repairs will exceed 40% of the original, or the entire joint is in poor condition, the existing joint shall be completely reconstructed as per current standards available at the time of design.

 When reconstructing expansion joints on existing bridges with skews greater than 10 degrees, the joints shall be modified, when feasible, so that they intersect the face of the parapet or curb at a 90 degree angle.
 This modification typically consists of removing a short section of the existing parapet and relocating the parapet joint so that the modified expansion joint intersects it at a 90 degree angle.